phoenixframework/phoenix/B_adding_pages.md

   render conn, "show", messenger: messenger end
 ```

+This should be `render conn, "show.html", messenger: messenger` for current Phoenix master or versions greater than 0.5.0.

 There are a couple of things to notice here.
 We pattern match against the params passed into the show function so that the messenger variable will be bound to the value we put in the :messenger position in the url.
 For example, if our url is http://localhost:4000/hello/Frank, the messenger variable would be bound to "Frank".